microsoft/devhome/CONTRIBUTING.md

 We will not accept or review PRs that add new features to Windows Customization without an associated issue that follows the `Windows Customization` template.

 For bug fixes, please still use the existing [bug template](https://github.com/microsoft/devhome/issues/new?template=Bug_Report.yml).
-If you can fix the bug, please indicate that in the issue and we'll be happy to review your PR.
+If you are able to fix the bug, please indicate that in the issue and we'll be happy to review your PR.

 ### To spec or not to spec